Online Banking FAQ

 Using 128-bit encryption technology scrambling your information, it would take a computer dedicated to doing nothing else many years to unscramble.
 We require that Internet Explorer browsers use 128-bit high encryption for the strongest security available.
 To ensure this, we recommend installing the latest version of Internet Explorer.
 Firefox version 1.0 and higher are acceptable.
 Netscape users must use Netscape Communicator 4.5 or greater with 128-bit encryption to access Internet Banking.

-First, your temporary password will be the last four digits of your social security number, or call 1-715-758-2141 during regular business hours to request one.
-If you are a Telebanc user, you may use your current Telebanc password as your online banking temporary password.
+First, your Personal Identification Number (PIN) will be the last four digits of your social security number, or call 1-715-758-2141 during regular business hours to request one.
+If you are a Telebanc user, you may use your current Telebanc password as your online banking PIN.

 You will also need to know one of your account numbers.
 It can be a checking, savings, certificate of deposit, or loan account number.
 This number will be your Online Banking "Access ID" when you sign in as a First Time User.